The Process of Selling Settlements

 What is the Discount Rate?

-The discount rate is essentially a fee charged by the factoring company that reduces the value of the structured settlement annuity you’re selling.
+The discount rate is used by the factoring company to determine the present value of your annuity—how much (less other fees) they’ll pay for it.
+The higher the discount rate, the less you’ll receive.
 The average discount rate is between 9% and 18%, but it can be higher.

 How to Pick the Right Buyer for Your Structured Settlement

 Choosing the best buyer is a key step in selling your structured settlement.
-The right buyer will offer the lowest discount rate, which puts the most money in your pocket.
+The right buyer will make a competitive offer, have an excellent reputation, and provide outstanding customer service.
 Consider the following criteria when choosing a factoring company:

-- The company should be honest, put your best interests first, and offer you different sale options to evaluate
+• The company should be honest, protect your interests, and offer you different sale options to evaluate.

-- The company should never harass you or rush you during the process
+• The company should never harass or rush you.

 How Taxes Work When Selling a Structured Settlement